Alanaktion/alanaktion.github.io/_posts/2017-06-20-windows-10-is-terrible.md

 - Connecting to a VPN takes far more steps than it should
 - PC Settings is still missing most of the functionality from Control Panel
 - Typing to search directly from Start doesn't work if you've interacted with the menu at all, even just scrolling.
 As a keyboard-heavy user, this behavior is quite frustrating.
+- Estimated remaining time on battery is only visible in the tooltip, not the power menu that displays when you click the icon.
+This is impossible to access in Tablet Mode, where it is most useful.
+- Windows 10 creates empty folders for Documents, Downloads, Pictures, and Videos in my user folder every time a major update is installed.
+I configured those special folders to use custom locations on different disks.
+- Windows randomly does invisible background installations that often take nearly an hour, while claiming that all updates are installed.
+- Defender is very slow when working with large numbers of small files, often taking 70% or more of my CPU when installing or updating software, or working with Git repositories.

+Many of my issues with Windows 10 are from longstanding issues with Windows overall.

+- Windows breaks really easily on deeply nested paths or files with long names.
+Almost all applications fail to use the files correctly, and even PowerShell can't access or delete files with long paths without using hacky syntax tricks.
+This is the case even if "Long path support" is enabled.
+NTFS doesn't care, only Windows filesystem libraries do.
+- The Disk Management application refuses to work with some disks and partitions that are supported just fine in DISKPART
+- Command Prompt and Powershell have very weird text selection, scrolling, and resizing behavior.
+You're better off using WSL with [a third-party terminal emulator](https://github.com/mintty/wsltty) purely because of how bad `cmd.exe` is.

 Microsoft's own Surface products have even more issues than my other PCs.
 I've heavily used both the Surface Pro 4 and Surface Book with Performance Base and experienced similar issues on both.